 Under the Uniform Procedures Act, the New York State Department of Environmental Conservation (DEC) may issue General Permits for activities that have been determined to have limited impact on the environment.
 They allow similar types of work not unique to a particular location.
 In addition, some general permits address work necessary after natural disasters or extraordinary weather.
-If your activity qualifies for a General Permit, the process is streamlined.
+If your activity qualifies for a general permit, the process is streamlined.

 Issued General Permits